Are you ready to get organized for Christmas? Will it surprise you if I say, "Me, either!"?

 Ready or not, what I can tell you is this: the Countdown works.

-For the past 18 years, it's taken my household from chaos to calm as the holidays approach.
+Over the years, it's taken my household from chaos to calm as the holidays approach.
 Even during those years with unexpected challenges or family issues, the step-by-step preparations that make up the Countdown have brought our household to the start of the season prepared and ready to celebrate.

 I'm not alone!
 Over the years, thousands of readers have followed the Countdown's path to calm and meaningful holidays.
 They've seen holiday stress levels plummet and have enjoyed the season in ways they never imagined.
 Each year's Countdown has seen us all find joy--and find it more deeply--during the Christmas season.